-Select PPPoE if your Internet connection requires you to enter a username and password.
-This information is provided by your Internet service provider (ISP).
+Select PPPoE (Point-to-Point-Tunneling Protocol) if your Internet connection requires you to enter a username and password.
+This information can be provided by your Internet service provider (ISP).
+Required fields will vary, depending on the options you have enabled.